jcburguillo/IPDNet/readme.txt

 1. Opening IPDNet in Eclipse

 The framework has been programmed in Java using Eclipse, and should be easily open as an Eclipse project.
 Just decompress the IPDNet.zip file to have a IPDNet folder that you must import as a project from Eclipse.
+You may need to select the Eclipse Preferences and configure TAB to 2 spaces in order to indent the code appropriately.

 2. Running IPDNet in standalone version